Princess Marie-Auguste of Anhalt: Early life and family

 On 10 June 1898, Marie-Auguste was born in Ballenstedt, Anhalt, Germany, to the then Prince Eduard of Anhalt and his wife Princess Louise Charlotte of Saxe-Altenburg.
 Her father would not succeed his brother Frederick II until 1918, the year he also died.

 Her paternal grandparents were Frederick I, Duke of Anhalt and Princess Antoinette of Saxe-Altenburg.
 Her maternal grandparents were Prince Moritz of Saxe-Altenburg and Princess Augusta of Saxe-Meiningen.

 Marie-Auguste was raised in Dessau, the capital of the duchy of Anhalt.
 She had five siblings, but her elder sister Friederike and brother Leopold died while infants.
-Marie-Auguste was an elder sister of Joachim Ernst, Duke of Anhalt.
+Marie-Auguste was an elder sister of Prince Joachim Ernst, who would become the last Duke of Anhalt for a few months in 1918.

 First marriage and divorce

-On 11 March 1916 in Berlin, Marie-Auguste married Prince Joachim of Prussia, the youngest son of German Emperor Wilhelm II.
-She and Joachim, who was Wilhelm's last unmarried child, had been officially engaged since 14 October of the previous year.
+On 11 March 1916 in Berlin, Marie-Auguste married Prince Joachim of Prussia, the youngest son of German Emperor Wilhelm II, by his first wife, Augusta Victoria of Schleswig-Holstein.
+Marie-Auguste and Joachim, who was Wilhelm's last unmarried child, had been officially engaged since 14 October of the previous year.
 The wedding was celebrated at Bellevue Palace, and was attended by Joachim's father and mother Empress Augusta Viktoria, the Duke and Duchess of Anhalt, as well as other relatives.
 They had a simple Lutheran ceremony.

 The couple had one son, Prince Karl Franz Josef Wilhelm Friedrich Eduard Paul (15 December 1916 in Potsdam – 23 January 1975 in Arica, Chile).
 Their grandson, Prince Franz Wilhelm, married Maria Vladimirovna of Russia, a pretender to the Imperial Russian throne.

 The couple were divorced soon after the end of WWI.
 The direct causes of the divorce are not really known to the public, only that there had been no previous report of marital troubles before the divorce was announced.
 According to another report, Marie-Auguste had previously abandoned her husband and child to run away with another man, had been forcibly brought back home on the orders of the Kaiser, and had filed for divorce as soon as the war ended, when she saw that her husband's family were at their lowest ebb.
 Regardless of the reasons, this event was one of the main reasons why Prince Joachim died by suicide only weeks after the divorce was finalized.